-Given that HDL cholesterol levels are 20-25% higher in women compared to men in all age groups, differences in the biologically effective dose of vitamin E may contribute to the difference in findings between women in WHS and the predominantly male participants in the HPS and ATBC.]
-Sex-related differences in the effect of vitamin E supplementation on all-cause mortality have been reported, with stronger protective effects of low-dose vitamin E supplementation evident in study populations comprised of ≥75% women.]
+Given that HDL cholesterol levels are 20-25% higher in women compared to men in all age groups, differences in the biologically effective dose of vitamin E may contribute to the difference in findings between women in WHS and the predominantly male participants in the HPS and ATBC.[25]
+Sex-related differences in the effect of vitamin E supplementation on all-cause mortality have been reported, with stronger protective effects of low-dose vitamin E supplementation evident in study populations comprised of ≥75% women.[26]

-Alcohol intake is proposed to reduce CVD risk by raising HDL cholesterol levels, and a threshold of > 1 drink per day is associated with both higher HDL cholesterol levels and attenuation in CVD risk.]
-Given the important role of HDL cholesterol in transporting vitamin E to the lung, exploratory analyses considered alcohol intake as a modifier of the effect of vitamin E on CLD.
+Alcohol intake is proposed to reduce CVD risk by raising HDL cholesterol levels, and a threshold of > 1 drink per day is associated with both higher HDL cholesterol levels and attenuation in CVD risk.[27,28] Given the important role of HDL cholesterol in transporting vitamin E to the lung, exploratory analyses considered alcohol intake as a modifier of the effect of vitamin E on CLD.
 Among variables considered as possible effect modifiers, alcohol intake was marginally statistically significant (p=0.054), and the preventive effect of vitamin E on CLD was greatest in women consuming the highest level of alcohol (> 1 drink/day).
 These preliminary findings are consistent with the hypothesis that delivery of vitamin E to lung tissue may vary by plasma levels of HDL cholesterol.

+Under our hypothesis, the effect of antioxidant supplementation was expected to be stronger in participants with a higher oxidative burden, for example, in current cigarette smokers.
+Contrary to expectation, there was no evidence of effect modification by smoking.
+If supplementation with vitamin E acts through other systemic mechanisms, for example by improving immune system function (Meydani 2005), then a general effect of vitamin E would be supported.
+[29]

 Efficacy and Safety Considerations